- Posts by Ryan J. HebsonPartner

-Ryan Hebson is a Partner in the firm's Financial Services Litigation Group.
-His primary practice focuses on consumer financial services litigation, including representing clients in both individual and class/mass actions ...
+Ryan Hebson is a Partner in the firm's General Commercial Litigation group.
+His primary practice focuses on complex commercial and consumer litigation, antitrust, and environmental litigation, including representing clients ...

 Although courts across the country agree that “a plaintiff class should not be certified unless membership therein is ‘adequately defined and clearly ascertainable,’” the extent of what a plaintiff must provide to satisfy this “implicit requirement” to certification varies among circuit courts.
 See Ocwen Loan Servicing, LLC v.
 Belcher, No. 18-90011, 2018 WL 3198552, at *3 (11th Cir.
 June 29, 2018) (citations omitted).
 For example, some circuit courts have construed the requirement to “mean[] a plaintiff must demonstrate an ‘administratively feasible’ ...